KNowledgeOnWebScale/solid-cockpit/README.md

 ---

+## Contact

 🙏 We hope you find this guide helpful in setting up and exploring your Solid Pod.
 For questions or comments: [go here](https://github.com/KNowledgeOnWebScale/solid-cockpit/discussions).
 To report bugs or problems: [try here](https://github.com/KNowledgeOnWebScale/solid-cockpit/issues).

-Enjoy piloting your Pod with Solid Cockpit!
+We hope you enjoy piloting your Solid Pod with Solid Cockpit!